How to plan a website: The ultimate guide to turning your idea into reality

-Even though there is a host of tools that make building and launching a new website easier than ever for business owners, in the words of writer Antoine de Saint-Exupéry, “A goal without a plan is just a wish.”
+Even though there are a whole host of UX design tools that make designing and launching a new website easier than ever for business owners, in the words of writer Antoine de Saint-Exupéry, “A goal without a plan is just a wish.”

 Planning can actually be a part of the web design process, starting with defining your project goals and understanding the customer problems you’re trying to solve.
 Thanks to the influence of Design Thinking, Lean Startup, and Agile software development methodologies, what used to require reams of detailed specifications and stage-gate approvals is now a much more fluid collaborative and experimental process.
 Some might even call it fun!

 Informed by aspects of these three methods, this guide will show you, step by step, how to design an effective, efficient user-centered project plan and the short sprints of activities you’ll need to turn it into action.

 How to plan a website in 6 steps

 - Organise with sprints

 - Market research

 - Ideate and prototype using UX prototyping software

 - Test and iterate

 A sprint, a term that originated with Agile software development, is a short, fixed period of time in which a whole team focuses on a specific problem or piece of work.
 Sprints are an ideal way to organize your website project plan because there’s a lot of freedom within the framework, and you can choose the activities that make the most sense to help you answer your specific questions.